 \item[(ii)] $\bf j$ is an endomorphism of $\b$ such that ${\bf j}^2=-1$ and

 \item[(iii)] $\alpha$ is a linear form on $\b$ such that

-\end{enumerate} \end{dfn} We quote the following structure result from \cite{PS}. \begin{prop} The Lie algebra of a negatively curved K\"ahlerian Lie group always carries a structure of normal ${\bf j}$-algebra. \end{prop} If $\b'$ is a sub-algebra of $\b$ which is invariant by $\bf j$, then $(\b',\alpha|_{\b'},{\bf j}|_{\b'})$ is again a normal $\bf j$-algebra, called a { \bf $\bf j$- sub-algebra} of $(\b,\alpha,{\bf j})$.
-A $\bf j$- sub-algebra whose underlying Lie algebra $\b'$ is an ideal of $\b$ is called a { $\bf j$-ideal}. \begin{ex} {\rm Every Iwasawa factor $AN$ of the simple Lie group $SU(1,n)$ is naturally a negatively curved K\"ahlerian Lie group.
-Indeed, denoting by $K\simeq U(n)$ a maximal compact sub-group of $SU(1,n)$, one knows that the associated symmetric space $G/K$ is a negatively curved K\"ahlerian $SU(1,n)$-manifold.
+\end{enumerate} \end{dfn} We quote the following structure result from \cite{PS}. \begin{prop} The Lie algebra of a negatively curved K\"ahlerian Lie group always carries a structure of normal ${\bf j}$-algebra. \end{prop} If $\b'$ is a subalgebra of $\b$ which is invariant by $\bf j$, then $(\b',\alpha|_{\b'},{\bf j}|_{\b'})$ is again a normal $\bf j$-algebra, called a {\bf $\bf j$-subalgebra} of $(\b,\alpha,{\bf j})$.
+A $\bf j$-subalgebra whose underlying Lie algebra $\b'$ is an ideal of $\b$ is called a {$\bf j$-ideal}. \begin{ex} {\rm Every Iwasawa factor $AN$ of the simple Lie group $SU(1,n)$ is naturally a negatively curved K\"ahlerian Lie group.
+Indeed, denoting by $K\simeq U(n)$ a maximal compact subgroup of $SU(1,n)$, one knows that the associated symmetric space $G/K$ is a negatively curved K\"ahlerian $SU(1,n)$-manifold.
 The associated Iwasawa decomposition $SU(1,n)=ANK$ then yields a global diffeomorphism between $G/K$ and $AN$.
-Transporting to $AN$ the K\"ahler structure on $G/K$ under the latter diffeomorphism, then endows $AN$ with a negatively curved K\"ahlerian Lie group structure, called \emph{elementary} after Pyatetskii-Shapiro. } \end{ex} The infinitesimal structure underlying an elementary normal $\bf j$-group (cf. the above Example \ref{SU1n}) may be precisely described as follows.
+Transporting to $AN$ the K\"ahler structure of $G/K$ under the latter diffeomorphism, then endows $AN$ with a negatively curved K\"ahlerian Lie group structure, called \emph{elementary} after Pyatetskii-Shapiro. } \end{ex} The infinitesimal structure underlying an elementary normal $\bf j$-group (cf$.$ the above Example \ref{SU1n}) may be precisely described as follows.
 Let $(V,\omega^0)$ be a symplectic vector space of real dimension $2d$.
 We consider the associated Heisenberg Lie algebra $\h:=V\oplus\R E$.
 That is, $\h$ is the central extension of the Abelian Lie algebra $V$, with brackets given by

-\begin{dfn} Setting $\a:=\R H$, we consider the split extension of Lie algebras:
+\begin{dfn} Let $\a$ be a one-dimensional real Lie algebra, with generator $H$.
+We consider the split extension of Lie algebras:

 with extension homomorphism $\rho_\h\,:\,\a\,\to\,{\rm Der}(\h)$ given by